input-output-hk/mithril/docs/website/blog/2025-05-06-client-breaking-change.md

 #### Client Library

 The **Mithril client library** has also been updated.
-By default, it no longer downloads ancillary files (ledger state snapshot and last immutable file), disabling the fast bootstrap feature.
-This requires the Cardano node to compute the ledger state from the genesis block during startup.
+By default, it no longer downloads ancillary files (ledger state snapshot and last immutable file), which disables the fast bootstrap feature.
+Consequently, the Cardano node must compute the ledger state from the genesis block during startup.

 To enable fast bootstrap, use the `download_unpack_full` function instead of `download_unpack` and provide the `set_ancillary_verification_key` parameter: